 Christian joined Watsi on April 23rd, 2015.
 Seven years ago, Christian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christian's most recent donation traveled 8,500 miles to support Mercy, a hardworking woman from Kenya, to fund life-changing thyroid surgery.
+Christian's most recent donation traveled 8,600 miles to support Kay, a 43-year-old woman from Thailand, to fund a total hysterectomy.

 Christian has funded healthcare for 92 patients in 13 countries.